 In conclusion, I will take occasion to say, that in the offer of the very important command you now hold you had the best evidence of the estimation in which you were held.
 If in this field of duty, which you forcibly describe as equal in extent to an empire, you have failed to sustain the confidence reposed in you, it would seem to be cause for regret rather than for complaint.

 JEFFERSON DAVIS.
-Secretary of War.

 Bvt.
 Maj.
-Gen. JOHN E. WOOL, Com.
+Gen. John E. Wool, Com.
 Dep. of the Pacific, Benicia, California,